Who we are

 On a local or county level, we meet for ‘Laning’ trips that are organised in accordance with our code of conduct.
 We campaign against illegal obstructions and for all routes to be correctly signed and recorded.

-GLASS helps educate all users to utilise the network sensibly and sustainably, where problems do exist, we take an integral role in rights of way management.
+The Green Lane Association helps educate all users to utilise the network sensibly and sustainably, where problems do exist, we take an integral role in rights of way management.
 We provide a voice for users of unsurfaced Rights of Way either through our area representatives talking to local highway authorities or our national officers getting our point of view over to the Government, the Press and others.

 We also have a network of local representatives who can offer local knowledge and ideas on route planning to our members.